nredick/keras-spatial/README.md

 - resampling (int): One of the values from rasterio.enums.Resampling (default=Resampling.nearest)

-Raises RasterioIOError when the source is set if the file or remote resource is not available.
+Raises RasterioIOError when the source is set if the file does not exist or remote resource is not available.

 ###### Examples